algosup/2024-2025-project-4-web-fpga-team-2/Document/Functional/functionalSpecification.md

 The product will:
 - Simulate an FPGA.
 - Load a .v and .sdf file.
-- Output a blueprint of the fpga components and their connextion between them.
+- Output a blueprint of the FPGA components and their connection between them.
 - Download or share the blueprint as a .png file.